joomContrib/joomContrib/src/Providers/README.md

 #### Accepted parameters

 - `$path`: Absolute path to config file.
-May be any format that'c compatible with [RegistryFormat](https://github.com/joomla-framework/registry/tree/master/src/Format) (json, yaml, ini, php, xml)
+May be any format that is compatible with [RegistryFormat](https://github.com/joomla-framework/registry/tree/master/src/Format) (json, yaml, ini, php, xml)
 - `$config` _(optional)_ Registry object to append new data to